Larrycpan/MAAS/README.md

 If you would like to discuss questions related to single-cell analysis, you can open a [discussion](https://github.com/Larrycpan/MAAS/discussions).

+### Citation

+If you use data preparation schemes or MAAS in your work, please cite <xxx>.

 ### Related packages
 -   [ArchR](https://www.archrproject.com/)
 -   [epiAneufinder](https://github.com/colomemaria/epiAneufinder)